Help Scouts Plant Trees

-Each spring since 1972, thousands of Beaver Scouts, Cub Scouts, Scouts, Venturer Scouts and Rover Scouts – who are part of Scouts Canada, have planted trees through the Scoutrees Program.
+Each spring since 1972, thousands of Beaver Scouts, Cub Scouts, Scouts, Venturer Scouts and Rover Scouts have planted trees through the Scoutrees Program.
 Scoutrees gives all members the opportunity to demonstrate, through action, their concern for the environment.
 By planting trees, youth learn about the important role trees have in our lives, the critical need for conservation, the huge impact of climate change and how we can do our part to create a better world.

 Scouting members plant trees in conservation areas, provincial parks, on crown-lands, and at Scout Camps.
 Through Scoutrees the youth learn the important role trees play in helping the environment.
 Trees are planted as windbreaks to help reduce soil erosion from wind and rain, they provide wildlife habitat for birds and other animals, and also beautify our parks and provide shade during warm summer days.

-Examples of how you can reduce your carbon footprint by donating to help Scouts plant trees:
+You can reduce your carbon footprint by donating to Scoutrees:

 - Donate $25 and 12 Scoutrees will be planted to help offset your carbon footprint from home heating.

 - Donate $50 and 25 Scoutrees will be planted to help offset your carbon footprint from driving.

 - Donate $100 and 50 Scoutrees will be planted to more than offset a Canadian’s likely carbon footprint from the use of paper, driving and home heating in one year.